Previously written and published by Dr. Kalinowski

 I followed the news with awe when I learned that a pregnant woman – Serena Williams—won the Australian Open, a major tennis tournament, this year.
 She had a positive home pregnancy test just before the tournament was about to begin, and was estimated to be 4 weeks at that time.
 She was seen by a doctor who told her she was OK to play.
 She went on to win all of her matches in straight sets, and later learned she was 7-8 weeks along.

-And now Serena is 8 months pregnant and still posting her work outs on Snapchat!
-So, what’s the deal?
-How much exercise in pregnancy should you do, and when?
+This lead me to wonder, how much exercise in pregnancy should you do, and when?
 Here are some common questions I get asked:

 Will I cause a miscarriage if I exercise vigorously in the first trimester?